 This SOAS Language Centre programme of professional development leads to highly sought after and widely accepted post-graduate qualifications (Certificate and Diploma) in teaching Chinese as a Foreign Language.
 These awards have contributed substantially to the professionalising of Chinese teaching in the UK and elsewhere and to the recognition of the expertise of teachers of Chinese as a Foreign or Second Language.

-• to equip trainees with the knowledge and skills which will enable them to teach Chinese to a broad spectrum of Chinese learners in UK, European and worldwide educational contexts.
+- equip trainees with the essential knowledge and skills which will enable them to teach Chinese using the communicative approach to a broad spectrum of Chinese learners in UK, European and worldwide educational contexts.

-• to equip trainees to be able to deal professionally with the teaching of Chinese in different contexts and taking account of different varieties of the Chinese language.
+- equip trainees to be able to deal professionally with the teaching of Chinese in different contexts and through the integration of different varieties of the Chinese language.

-• familiarise trainees with the theoretical principles underlying the content and design of instructional materials and teaching/testing techniques.
+- familiarise trainees with the theoretical principles underlying various commonly used communicative teaching methods and techniques.

-• show trainees how to create coherent and progressive schemes of work and design effective and efficient lesson plans that are adapted to students’ learning needs.
+- show trainees how to create coherent and progressive schemes of work and design efficient, effective and interactive lessons that are adapted to students’ learning needs.

-• show trainees how to analyse empirical data in order to evaluate second language learners’ performance objectively and how to describe achievement and proficiency levels using appropriate terminology.
+- show trainees how to to evaluate second language learners’ performance objectively and how to describe achievement and proficiency levels using appropriate terminology.

 Graduates will be qualified and well-prepared for teaching Chinese in higher education in the UK, Europe and other parts of the world, for teaching Chinese at private institutions or companies, for fulfilling administrative or consultative roles in educational organisations and for undertaking commissioning and editing in companies which create and market Chinese language courseware.

-The course requires attendance on two or three days per week, depending on assignments set and appointments to observe live teaching, which may be on an evening or on a Saturday.
-The overall learning required is full-time, though attendance in session at SOAS is not required 5 days per week.
-The days where no presence at SOAS is required are to be devoted to lesson planning and materials preparation, writing of self-reflections and peer appraisals, readings of theoretical applied linguistics and teaching theory books/journal articles, self-access learning, specified VLE learning activities, guided independent study, assigned homework tasks and completion of formal assessments.
+The mode of training is full-time, though attendance in sessions at SOAS is not required 5 days per week.
+The course typically requires attendance on three days per week, depending on assignments set and appointments to observe live teaching, which may be on an evening or on a Saturday.
+The days where no presence at SOAS is required are to be devoted to lesson planning and materials preparation, writing of self-reflections and peer appraisals, readings of materials (books/journal articles, online resources, etc.) on applied linguistics and teaching methodology, self-access learning, specified VLE learning activities, guided independent study, assigned homework tasks and completion of formal assessments.
 The programme is very demanding and students will be expected to spend at least 20-30 hours of study outside of class every week.

 Trainees take compulsory courses in two main areas.